 It definitely autumn around our neighborhood.
 What trees there are, are slowly turning shades of yellow and red.
 The mornings are dewy and cold when I leave for the gym.
 And the afternoons are crisp and slightly cooler come dinner time.
-I have been slowly adding comfort food such as this beef stew with potato dumpling recipe to our weekly menu planning, more often than not to be honest with you.
+I have been slowly adding comfort food such as this recipe for beef stew with potato dumpling to our weekly menu planning.

 This is a new recipe that I developed for Relish Magazine, and it is a winner.
 Typically, when I make a beef stew, I simmer the meat with a mixture of stock and a hearty red wine, before adding lots of root vegetables.
 This recipe is different.
 It is a little bit traditional, and a little bit non-traditional.
 Kind of like being a little bit rock and roll and a little bit country.